frankovacevich/openpyterminal/docs/dialogs.md

 * `hide_btn_c` (boolean, default = False)
 * `hide_btn_d` (boolean, default = False)
 * `icon_btn_d` (string).
 Use the res path.
 Example: 'img/32/white/ok.svg'
-* `use_monospace_font` (string, default = False)
+* `use_monospace_font` (boolean, default = False)

 ## Menu dialog

-Similar to the list dialog, the menu dialog is show a list of options and returns the index of the option selected by the user.
+Similar to the list dialog, the menu dialog shows a list of options and returns the index of the option selected by the user.

+### Returns

 Returns the index of the selected item (int) or -1 if rejected.